core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-Optionally, an application might use the general format defined here, but also register a new media type and an associated Content-Format identifier --- typically one in the range 10000-64999 --- instead of using application/multipart-core.
+Optionally, an application might use the general format defined here, but also register a new media type and an associated Content-Format identifier instead of using application/multipart-core.

 <!--  Leave out until needed: